Kykal/Kykal/README.md

 ### Hey, Benavides here!
 I'm a future software engineer focusing on web development using the most recent technologies.
 The world evolves so fast that it is hard to keep the track, so I try to stay tuned.
-I also like to learn how to develop videogames (Mobile, Console and PC)
+I also like to learn how to develop <strong>videogames</strong> (Mobile, Console and PC).
 - - -
 ### Technologies and tools
 <div>